The major problems in the world are the result of the difference between how nature works and the way people think.

 The Medicine Wheel

-Vision guides by the soul, Mission (or business idea) guides by the heart, Strategy guides by the intellect, Recourses guides by the ”finance and HR department e t c” and everything circles around the Core Values, the organizational DNA.
+Vision guides by the spirit, Mission (or business idea) guides by the heart, Strategy guides by the intellect, Recourses guides by the ”finance and HR department e t c”.
+And everything circles around the life giving Purpose, the organisational Soul, the Core Values, the organizational DNA.

 The Learning Wheel